zdotsh/z.sh/README.md

 ## Support

-Please use [Discord](https://z.sh/discord) for any questions or support.
+For questions or support, please use [Discord](https://z.sh/discord).